 Saving money in college for students doesn’t mean you have to stop shopping and use your family’s hand-me downs.

-You just need to learn what frugal living for college students really mean and shop smart at the same time!
+You just need to learn what frugal and simple living for college students really means and shop smart at the same time!

 There are SO many money saving resources all over the web that can save you thousands of dollars.